cselab/optimal-testing/README.md

 4. `cmake ..`
 5. `make`

-## Run the Optimal Testing with nested sampling
+## Run the Optimal Test Allocation
-The optimal testing allocation is run via the script *launch.sh*.
+The optimal test allocation is run via the script *launch.sh*.
 The script contains the following arguments

 1. CORES   : maximum number of available cores (MPI processes)
 2. CASE    : which case to run (1,2,3 or 4)